GoogleChromeLabs/prerender-loader/README.md

 }
 ```

 What does all that punctuation mean?
-Let's breaking the whole loader string
+Let's break the whole loader string
 down:

 > In Webpack, a module identifier beginning with `!!` will bypass any configured